Dave Ramirez donated 2017-10-24 11:42:17 -0400

 LHS's team of dedicated Animal Control Officers and Investigators is the main point of contact for all stray animal concerns in our service areas, and is responsible for everything from call dispatch, to animal rescue, to public education and resources.

-The Animal Response Team serves Jersey City and Hoboken.
+The Animal Response Team serves Jersey City, Hoboken and Bayonne.
 If you live outside of these areas you need to contact your municipal Health Department or Police Department for assistance in reaching your animal services provider.

 Contact the Animal Response Team Anytime If: